JuliMolinaZ/TriggersR107/README.md

             SET StatusPickList = 'Recolectado'
             WHERE PickListID = NEW.PickListID;
         END IF;

-        -- Obtener el valor actual de Stock desde ProductosUbicacion SELECT Stock INTO current_stock
+        -- Seleccionar el Stock desde ProductosUbicacion utilizando ProductoUbicacionID SELECT Stock INTO current_stock
         FROM ProductosUbicacion
-        WHERE ProductoID = NEW.ProductoID AND UbicacionID = NEW.UbicacionID;
+        WHERE ProductoID = NEW.ProductoID AND ProductoUbicacionID = NEW.UbicacionID;

-        -- Actualización Stock
+        -- Actualización del Stock
         UPDATE ProductosUbicacion
         SET Stock = Stock - NEW.SurtidoAcumulado
-        WHERE ProductoID = NEW.ProductoID AND UbicacionID = NEW.UbicacionID;
+        WHERE ProductoID = NEW.ProductoID AND ProductoUbicacionID = NEW.UbicacionID;

         -- Insertar en la tabla de logs
         INSERT INTO LogsSurtido (